firstcontributions/first-contributions/README.md

 git add Contributors.md
 ```

 We are specifically adding only the Contributors.md file here.
-If you had multiple files you can use the short cut of 'git add.'
+If you had multiple files you can use the shortcut of `git add .`

-Like a good coder, when you commit changes, you add the reason for the changes, so commit with a message (-m):
+Like a good programmer, when you commit changes, you add the reason for the changes.
+So we will commit with a message (-m):
 ```
-git commit -m "Add your-name to Contributors list"
+git commit -m "Add your_name to Contributors list"
 ```
-replacing 'your-name` with your actual name.
+replacing `your_name` with your actual name.

 ## Push changes to GitHub

 Remember before, when you created a branch?
 Copy the name of the branch into your clipboard so we can use it in the next step.
-To push your changes to your copy of the online repository, use 'git push' and paste in your branch name like below:
+To push your changes to your copy of the online repository, use `git push` and paste in your branch name like follows:
 ```
 git push origin add-your-branch-name
 ```